Group of climbers on a glacier in the Écrins, with majestic peaks in the background.

 What kind of people usually join Wildhartt expeditions ?

-You don’t need to be a top athlete or mountain expert to feel at home.
+You don’t need to be a top athlete or adventure expert to feel at home.
 Most Wildhartt participants are between 25 and 60 years old, with a balanced mix of women and men.

 Many join solo or in small groups of two or three.
 They often live in cities and are looking for a meaningful brea some time to reconnect with nature, slow down, and enjoy something real.